How To Identify Your Breast Shape To Find The Perfect Fitting Bra

 8. Pigeon Breasts

-When most of the breast tissue is stretched, and elasticity is gone, therefore leaving you with breasts that feel flattened. t feels like a bag of skin.
+When most of the breast tissue is stretched, and elasticity is gone, therefore leaving you with breasts that feel flattened.
+It feels like a bag of skin.
 Most women with this breast shape are older and have gone through menopause.

 Some common fitting problems you’ll run into is being mislead that because you don’t have that much breast volume, that you’re a small cup size.
 You’d be surprised by how much volume the breast has.
-Just make sure you’re not coming out at the top of your bra, and the underwire is completely covering you on the side of your breasts.
+Just make sure you’re not coming out at the top of your bra and the underwire is completely covering you on the side of your breasts.

 For this breast shape, I recommend a underwire soft cup bra due to the lack in shape with these breasts.
 You could go with a seam or seamless cup.

 I hope going over the different breast shapes will make it easier for you to find the perfect fitting bra.
-If you have questions, comment below.
-I answer all questions, so none are stupid.